Analyzing Exxon Mobil's Unusual Options Activity | Benzinga

 Analyzing Exxon Mobil's Unusual Options Activity

-Exxon Mobil (NYSE:XOM) shares experienced unusual options activity on Friday.
-The stock price moved up to $57.97 following the option alert.
+On Monday, shares of Exxon Mobil (NYSE:XOM) saw unusual options activity.
+After the option alert, the stock price moved down to $56.98.

 - Sentiment: BEARISH